volkm/SAFEST/README.md

-# SAFEST
+# SAFEST - the Static And dynamic Fault trEe analySis Tool

-A graphical interface to interact with storm dft.

-# To run the tool:
+SAFEST provides modelling and analysis of fault trees and supports both static fault trees (SFT) and dynamic fault trees (DFT).
+The tool uses the Storm-dft library of the [Storm modelchecker](https://www.stormchecker.org/) in its backend.

+## Dependencies
-Make sure you have already installed docker on your computer and is currently running.
+Make sure that [Docker](https://www.docker.com/) is installed on your computer and is currently running.

+SAFEST is known to work with the following browsers:
-Supported browsers: Google Chrome
+- Google Chrome
+- Firefox

+## Running SAFEST:

 Step 1: Clone the repository.